 Do you prefer to have someone else pave the way in a new venture?
 If so, you may still be a trail blazer.
 Here’s why not being first can be a positive experience.

-Mae watches her brother, Pepi, to see if he can squeeze through a small space.
-If he makes it, she comes through the space, too.
+Mae (above on left) watches her brother, Pepi, to see if he can squeeze through a small space.
+If he makes it, she walks through the space, too.

 She also waits until he successfully leaps from the living room ottoman onto the couch.
 For her, that proves she’ll also leap without falling.

-Pepi is smart, and Mae is, too, in her own right.
+Pepi is smart, and Mae is, too, in her own way.
 Mae’s thought process is, “Why not let someone else pave the way for me?”

 There’s nothing wrong with being a leader.
 My own life is and continues to be filled with firsts.
 However, there are times when I let other people smooth the surface on a new path so I don’t stumble.